 In May, twelve Barton County 4H'ers and five certified shooting instructors started the 4H Small Bore Rifle Season by starting practice at the county level.
 Every Wednesday evening, they met at the Kiowa Gun Club to practice.

 Pilot International Foundation was established in 1975 to support the community-based work of Pilot Clubs by promoting the awareness and prevention of brain-related disorders, and improving the lives of those affected by such disorders, through education, volunteerism, financial support, and research.
-Each year, the Great Bend Pilot Club supports the efforts of Pilot International through a multitude of activities.
+Each year, the Great Bend Pilot Club supports the efforts of Pilot International through a multitude of community and individual care activities.